 - Apply for a Letter of Administration, which is used when a decedent does not have a will and serves as a legal document to grant an individual permission to access and manage an estate

-In the case of any person applying for letters testamentary, letters of administration, determinations of heirship, and guardianship of the person or estate, you must have legal representation.
+In the case of any person applying for or obtaining letters testamentary in Texas, letters of administration, determinations of heirship, and guardianship of the person or estate, you must have legal representation.

 A Letter Testamentary, in addition to the other legal letters above, serves as official notice to banks, creditors, family members, and more that you’re the person in charge of managing the estate.

-Do I Need a Will and a Letter Testamentary?
+Do I Need a Will and a Letter Testamentary in Texas?

 A will, also known as a “last will and testament,” is a legal document that outlines your final wishes, special arrangements, and how you would like your assets to be distributed upon your death.

 As part of the will and estate planning process, you choose an executor to carry out your wishes and distribute your assets.
-In order to facilitate the decedent’s will, an executor must first receive legal permission from the court through a Letter Testamentary.
+In order to receive letters and to facilitate the decedent’s will, an executor must first receive legal permission from the court through a Letter Testamentary.

 Therefore, neither a will nor a Letter Testamentary takes precedence over the other—they work together to trigger the probate process and official dissemination of a loved one’s assets.